"

 Discover your strengths and uncover areas where you may want to grow new skills by trying a self-assessment.
 The below tables give a list of people analytics skills you can build.
 You’ll also find blank rows in each section where you can add any additional skills or techniques you may have heard of that you want to try so you can keep track of them all in one place.

-The reason this is designed a self-assessment, rather than just a list of skills is because people analytics doesn’t require you to have all the possible technical skills and it doesn’t require you to have them all at the same depth.
-Depending on what you want to do in your career, there are some technical skills where you may only need to be aware, but in others you may need to be advanced or expert.
-Also, there is a lot of personal choice and preference in the way you choose to apply your technical expertise in a people analytics career.
-Some techniques are going to be of interest to you and you may choose to set your sights on developing to an advanced or expert level.
+This is designed as a self-assessment, rather than just a list of skills because people analytics doesn’t require you to have all the possible technical skills, nor does it require you to have them all at the same depth.
+Depending on what you want to do in your career, there are some technical skills that you may only need to be aware of, but in others, you may need to be advanced or expert.
+There is also a lot of personal choice and preference in how you will want to apply your technical expertise in a people analytics career.
+Some techniques are going to be of interest to you – so you may choose to set your sights on developing those to an advanced or expert level.
 For others, you might be happy stopping once you get to a Learner or Intermediate level.
-The self-assessments you will find here and throughout the step 3 section on technical skills are meant simply to provide you with many possible skills so that you can identify where you are, where you hope to be, and explore new possibilities on your skills development journey.
+The self-assessments you will find here and throughout “Step 3.
+Build Your Technical Skills” are meant to provide you with possible skills so you can identify where you are, where you hope to be, and explore new possibilities on your skills development journey.

 How to use these tables: